 How to Prepare the Salad

-I usually shred carrots with my julienne peeler.
-Peel the carrots first, then lay carrot on chopping and start shredding with a julienne peeler.
-If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred.
+Peel the carrots and shred with a julienne peeler.
+If you don’t have one, cut the carrot into thin matchsticks or use a mandoline to shred it.

 Wash and finely slice 2 sprigs of spring onion.

 In a small bowl, add crushed garlic, black vinegar, soy sauce, sugar and sesame oil.

 Mix well together until sugar dissolves.

 Add chilli oil to dressing and mix well.
 You can also adjust the spice level depending on how much you like.